chw3k5/Wordler/README.md

 you test and hone your Wordle skills.
 Because all modern chess is informed by simulation, and Wordle is completely equivalent to chess, right?

+The code will also create a shareable output, to make sure all of your Twitter/group chat/familial friends know how great you are.

 # Installation
 Everything is the Python Standard Library, developed in 3.10.2, so there are no packages to install.